writethedocs/www/docs/include/conf/australia/visiting.rst

 Melbourne has many direct rail, bus, or flight connections from most cities in Australia.
 International flights arrive direct to `Melbourne Airport <https://www.melbourneairport.com.au/>`_ from many global hubs across Asia Pacific and US regions.

 From Melbourne Airport, it’s a 25-30 minute shuttle bus ride to the centre of Melbourne.
-You can also catch a taxi, Uber or an Ola.
+You can also catch a taxi, Uber or DiDi.
 Read more about the `transport options <https://www.melbourneairport.com.au/getting-to-from-the-airport>`_ to and from Melbourne airport.

 **Flights**